trulshj/AOC-2021/README.md

 Advent of Code 2021

-First year I believe I can complete all days!
+First year I feel confident in completing all days!

+I'm primarily solving in Python, but I will hopefully sprinkle in some other languages here and there